I Was There!

 A seven-year-old’s vivid memories

 Our house was on River Road, just south of New Hope.
 The garage was picked up and carried away and the house was left standing but totally destroyed inside.
-As you probably already know, the river would rise on regular basis.
+As you probably already know, the river would rise on a regular basis.
 My mother was at home and my dad was at work in New York.
 When the river got higher than usual, my mother called my dad.
 He arrived home about 2 hours later and the water already covered the lawn.
 They moved the furniture to the second floor.
 The flood crested with 4 feet of water in the second floor.
 I was 7 at the time; however, I have vivid memories of the whole affair.

 Deanne Sneath Schroeder